alevadkal/uber_allocator/README.md

 # über allocator

-It it a very simple and slow allocator, but it very flexible
+It it a slow allocator with big overhead(25%), but it very small and simple and fexible.